Axa5co/Axa5co/README.md

 <h2>Summary</h2>
-As a cybersecurity professional with over one year of experience, I specialize in protecting digital assets from evolving cyber threats.
-My expertise includes <b>penetration testing, ethical hacking, red teaming,</b> and <b>cloud security.</b> I am skilled at identifying and mitigating vulnerabilities in networks, web applications, and cloud environments to ensure robust comprehensive protection.<br><br/>
+As a cybersecurity analyst, I specialize in protecting digital assets from evolving threats through vulnerability assessments, penetration testing, and SOC operations.
+I focus on identifying, mitigating, and managing cyber risks to ensure security and compliance.<br><br/>
-My goal is to improve and secure the cyberspace for everyone by dedicating myself to continuous learning, sharing insights with the community, and motivating others to do same.
+Passionate about solving complex problems, I work on proactive defense strategies that strengthen resilience and safeguard critical systems.
+I combine technical skills with strategic thinking to deliver practical, real-world security outcomes.

 <h2>Credentials:</h2>
 <ul>